ASD-Are/Online-Calculator/README.md

 ## Implementation
 ### HTML
 The HTML file defines the structure of the calculator.
 It includes a form with a table layout for buttons and an input field for the display.
 First, lets create the HTML document in a code editor such as VS Code.
 We will use a table to organize the calculator's display and buttons.
-The key elements here are the "<table>, <tr> for rows, <td> for cells, and <input>" for the buttons and display screen.
+The key elements here are the `<table>, <tr> for rows, <td> for cells, and <input>` for the buttons and display screen.
 This structure helps us to easily layout the calculator interface.
 For different tags, we will use different column span to create the required layout"
 ```plaintext
 <!DOCTYPE html>
 <html lang="en">